internalstack/javascript-starter/README.md

-# TypeScript App Starter
+# Javascript App Starter

-This repository provides a minimal setup for running an InternalStack app server using TypeScript, making it simple to kickstart your development process.
+This repository provides a minimal setup for running an InternalStack app server using Javascript, making it simple to kickstart your development process.

 ## Getting Started